 Hambone Relay combines Funk, Jazz and Rock & Roll to create their own brand of high-energy live music.
-The band was founded in 2012 by Mark Brown who began his career as the keyboardist for the Baltimore-based band The Bridge.
+The Los Angeles organ trio was founded in 2012 by Mark Brown who began his career as the keyboardist for the Baltimore-based band The Bridge.
 He is joined by Rob Tait on drums and Luke Ferracone on guitar.
-New to the band this year is Baltimore native and song-writer Jordan August on vocals and guitar.

-The band was featured on WXPN's "Free At Noon" and four of their singles have received frequent airplay on the popular Phladelphia radio station.
+The band was featured on WXPN's "Free At Noon" and four of their singles have received frequent radio airplay.
+They have released 3 studio and 2 live albums with more music on the way!

 "Free At Noon Flashback: Philly’s Hambone Relay brings sunshine on a cloudy day" .
 WXPN - THE KEY - Emily Reiling